KatTheGit/sylvan-row/assets/README.md

 ### 4.2.1.
 Cynewynn

-- **Primary** - Righteous Wrath of an Honourable Queen
+- **Primary** - Wrath
-  - A piercing sword slash, with a relatively fast attack rate.
+  - A sword slash, with a relatively fast attack rate.
 - **Secondary** - Rectify
-  - Passive: Leaves a visual trail behind herself.
+  - Leaves a trail behind herself.
   - Teleport back to her previous position, a few seconds in the past, back to the beginning of the trail.
   - Gain a small amount of health doing so.
 - **Dash** - Combat Leap